 Let’s look at some steps to take if you’re not feeling like yourself when winter comes around.

-Considering that lack of sunlight is thought to be a major contributor to SAD, adding more light to your day seems like a smart option.
+A lack of sunlight is a major contributor to SAD.
+Adding more light to your day seems like a smart option.
 Light therapy has been used for decades, and it typically takes the form of sitting in front of an artificial light each day.
 For more information on the specifics of this method, check out the Mayo Clinic’s guide to light therapy.

 Cognitive-behavioral therapy (CBT) is a form of psychotherapy that attempts to treat SAD by modifying dysfunctional emotions, behaviors, and thoughts.
 One of its goals is to identify negative thoughts and replace them with more positive thoughts.
 Whether that means having a more positive attitude towards getting outside in the winter, or discovering new activities to do indoors, being intentional about finding ways to feel better can be a major help.
 Here’s more information on cognitive-behavioral therapy.